bloxstreet/support/guides/shift-guide.md

 This guide is to assist shift hosts with tasks needed to host a successful shift.
 Please be sure to read **all** of this guide before hosting your first shift.

+## What Happens at a Shift?
+{: .text-red-300 }
+Shifts are opportunities for Management Interns, Team Leaders, Store Supervisors, and Assistant Managers to receive a promotion.
+Additionally, shifts are opportunities for guests to visit the store and explore, get served by staff members, and enjoy an experience at BloxStreet.
+Shift hosts are responsible for viewing staff members, going around the store, checking greetings and grammar, and promoting players who exceed expectations.
+During a shift, all staff members should be working at a station.

 ## Shift Times
 {: .text-red-300 }
 Shifts can be hosted at **9** different times throughout the day (all times are in EST):